AliAmini93/CNN-LSTM-Action-Recognizer/README.md

 ## Feature Extraction Using Pre-Trained Models

 To extract features from the frames of each video, leveraging a pre-trained network is a highly effective approach.
 The [`Keras Applications`](https://keras.io/api/applications/) module offers several state-of-the-art models pre-trained on the ImageNet-1k dataset.
-For this project, we specifically utilize the [InceptionV3 model](https://arxiv.org/abs/1512.00567), known for its efficiency and accuracy in image classification tasks.
+For this project, we specifically utilize the [InceptionV3](https://arxiv.org/abs/1512.00567), and [EfficientNetB7](https://arxiv.org/pdf/1905.11946.pdf) known for their efficiency and accuracy in image classification tasks.

 ### InceptionV3 & EfficientNetB7 for Feature Extraction